zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 We don’t want to overlook the wonderful work of our  scriptwriter, Dr. Lucy Tse.
 Thank you, Lucy.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to listen to us again right here on  ESL Podcast.

 # Having Breathing Problems